-Once you have conducted a search in PatSnap, you will see at the top of your results page the "Save to Workspace" button.
+Once you have conducted a search in PatSnap, you will see at the top of your results page a green button.
 Simply click this button and you will be given the option to choose how many patents you would like to put in the Workspace.
 You can then select whether to put the patents in a new Workspace or put them into an already existing folder.

 Managing Your Workspace

-When you are constructing your Workspaces, it is recommended that you a relevant naming convention for the projects to take into account the focus of your research.
+When you create a Workspace, it is recommended that you use a relevant naming convention for the projects, so it is easier to highlight the focus of your research.

 The "Comments" section provides an area where you can leave yourself or others notes relating to individual patents.
 This is key as you can remind yourself of any noteworthy information you've found within a patent.
 Comments can provide clear communication between you and your colleagues and aid in establishing effective collaborative portfolio management.

 In order for your colleagues to work on the Workspace with you, they will need to have a PatSnap license.

 When you want to record more data relating to a patent or categorize it based on an internal metric or classification, you can add your own customized fields to the folder.
 This allows you to tailor each folder accordingly depending on your needs.
 In order to create a custom field, simply click on the Custom Fields tab, and then "+ Add Custom Field" within your Workspace to create a completely new custom field, or click on the "Manage fields" button () under the View settings tab to add previously created custom fields.